ajschumacher/selfcontain/README.md

 worrying about internet connectivity, for example.

-Cases that are *not* straightforward are those that involve loading things via JavaScript, `iframe`s, fonts, and things I haven't thought of.
+Cases that are *not* straightforward are those that involve loading things via JavaScript, `iframe` things, fonts, and things I haven't thought of.
 Pull requests welcome!

 ### Usage